The TPM (Total Productivity Maintenance) method

 8. Safety, health and environment management

-Prioritizes the creation of a safe and healthy working environment, minimizing the risk of accidents and promoting employee well-being.
+Prioritizes the creation of a safe and healthy work environment, minimizing the risk of accidents and promoting employee well-being.

-Adopting the fundamental principles of TPM not only increases the lifespan and efficiency of equipment but also contributes to a positive corporate culture, where each member of the organization plays an active role in 'continuous improvement.
-By integrating these principles, companies can achieve significant gains in quality, cost, time, safety, in addition to improving employee morale, thus establishing the foundations for sustainable competitiveness.
+Adopting the fundamental principles of TPM not only increases the life and efficiency of equipment, but also contributes to a positive corporate culture, where each member of the organization plays an active role in continuous improvement.
+By integrating these principles, companies can achieve significant gains in terms of quality, cost, lead time, safety, in addition to improving employee morale, thus establishing the foundations for sustainable competitiveness.

 Implementation of TPM

-• Awareness of TPM principles : Organize workshops to familiarize all staff with the benefits of TPM and the importance of the Synthetic Rate of Return (SEE) as a key performance indicator.
+Awareness of TPM principles : Organize workshops to familiarize all staff with the benefits of TPM and the importance of Overall Equipment Effectiveness (OEE) as a key performance indicator.

-• Process standardization : Adopt 5S principles to create an orderly work environment conducive to efficiency and safety.
+Process Standardization : Adopt 5S principles to create an orderly work environment that promotes efficiency and safety.
 Standardized procedures and processes, inspired by 5S (Seiri, Seiton, Seiso, Seiketsu, Shitsuke), are the foundation of TPM.
-They provide a solid foundation for the order and cleanliness necessary for effective maintenance.
+They provide a solid foundation for the order and cleanliness needed for effective maintenance.

-• Identify a specific section of the company to begin applying TPM.
-This makes it possible to concretely illustrate the benefits of the program and to serve as a model for other sections.
+Identify a specific section of the company to begin implementing TPM.
+This will help to illustrate the benefits of the program in a concrete way and serve as a model for other sections.

 Skills Development and Training